Akai GX-255 Repair And Restoration

 I have removed the back cover of this Akai GX-255.
 This unit has a direct drive capstan assembly.
 No rubber capstan belt to worry about.

-During testing I found that there was an issue with very low audio on the right channel during playback.
+During further testing I found that there was an issue with very low audio on the right channel during playback.

 This Akai GX-255 reel to reel tape deck has 2SC458 transistors.
 These are know troublemakers and need to be replaced.